genekuo/presentation/static/slides/javascript.md

 ---

 ## `Structure preserving`
-* Symbol.species: species preserving
+* Symbol.species: species preserving, the type structure that is to be returned.
+Protocol or interface for map
+* functor and monad interfaces
 * map and flatMap

 ---

 ## `Functor`
 * A functor is something (e.g. an object) that can be mapped over or that implements the map interface properly
+* Two rules:
-* Identity: mapping the identity function over a container yields an equivalent container
+  - Identity: mapping the identity function over a container yields an equivalent container
-* Composition: mapping the composition of two functions f after g is equivalent to mapping g first and then f
+  - Composition: mapping the composition of two functions f after g is equivalent to mapping g first and then f
+* Two components of a functor: a map interface and two rules

 ---